 - 3 tablespoons confectioners sugar

-- Preheat the oven to 450 degrees F. For the crust, whisk the flour, sugar, salt and baking powder in a 9-inch pie dish.
-Whisk the milk, olive oil and amaretto in a measuring cup and add the liquid to the pie dish.
+Preheat the oven to 450 degrees F. For the crust, whisk the flour, sugar, salt and baking powder in a 9-inch pie dish.
+Whisk the milk, olive oil and amaretto in a liquid measuring cup and add the mixture to the pie dish.
 Toss with a fork to blend.
 When the dough is mixed, form it into a ball and pat it into a disk.
 Press the dough evenly along the bottom and up the sides of the dish to form a crust.
 Crimp the edges with two fingers.

 - Place 1/4 cup amaretto in a small bowl or cup and chill it in the refrigerator.